rolypolytoy/S1/Electron Column/PowerElectronics.md

 ## Power Electronics

 **[230 VAC to 10kV converter](https://ar.aliexpress.com/item/1005003518403820.html):**
 This is a relatively safe and low-cost component used in industry.
 It has a <2cm discharge distance due to its plastic protection, so we'll keep a 4cm distance for a safety factor of >2X.
 It's intended to connect with mains, so we'll use a [mains relay](https://www.amazon.in/CLUB-BOLLYWOOD-Channel-Optocoupler-Insulation/dp/B0C2PT1KRB) to enable PWM-pin controlled switching of the mains voltage that powers the 10kV power source, as well as [heat shrink tubes](https://www.amazon.in/Rpi-shop-Polyolefin-Insulated-Multicolour/dp/B08S3TP2Q6) and [mains-rated wiring](https://www.amazon.in/TWC-Lite-Single-Black-Electrical/dp/B0B7GG46KJ) for the pre-AC-to-DC stage.
 We'll also use [10kV rated wire](https://ar.aliexpress.com/item/1005001839936748.html?gatewayAdapt=glo2ara) post-amplification and keep >2x safety factors in terms of discharge distance from these, as well as [69kV-rated electrical tape](https://www.amazon.in/3M-70-Self-Fusing-Silicone-Electrical/dp/B0029Z5RSY) (multiple applications at critical places) at junctions.
+The DC power supply allows us to use 0V and -10kV depending on how we set up the polarities, and we'll use exactly this setup for our applications.

 **Voltage Divider Circuit:**
 From the 10kV initial voltage, we need the following discrete voltage steps according to the electron column design:

-- 0V, or earth ground, routed to the anode, the walls, and the side electrodes in the einzel lenses
+- 0V, or the positive terminal proper, routed to the anode, the walls, and the side electrodes in the einzel lenses
 - -5000V, routed to the cathode
 - -5100V, routed to the Wehnelt cap
 - -6500V, routed to the objective lens' middle electrode